7junky/chatsapp/README.md

 Each broker task will have an mpsc `Sender` stored in a map, which can be fetched any time someone intends on joining a room.
 Here are the events it expects:

 * `BrokerEvent::JoinRoom` - The broker keeps a map of who is currently connected to the room.
 When someone joins, a channel is created and they're inserted to the map with their `Sender`.
-Then a task is spawned with the `Receiver` and users `TcpStream`, which waits for messages and writes them to the users.
+Then a task is spawned with the `Receiver` and users `TcpStream`, which waits for messages and writes them to the user.

 * `BrokerEvent::LeaveRoom` - This removes a user from the brokers users map.
 This causes the `Sender` to get dropped, which then results in the receiver task closing.